 Our Growing Stories campaign ran in 2016, connecting customers and members directly with our Fairtrade producers online.
 The campaign raised £50K in total, through a social media and we’re thrilled to see the first funded project begin this month.

-The first round of money (£25k) went to Aguadas co-operative in Columbia, made up of 5,000 smallholder coffee producers.
-Our Co-op Columbian coffee comes from Aguadas and has done since 2003.
+The first round of money (£25k) went to Aguadas co-operative in Colombia, made up of 5,000 smallholder coffee producers.
+Our Co-op Colombian coffee comes from Aguadas and has done since 2003.

 Aguadas are using the funding to run a food education project for 130 women in their community.
 The women are being trained in business skills, leadership, food safety and how to manage community gardens.
 They will go on to share their learnings with the wider community through a schools education programme.